 The McMaster Research Shop is a co-curricular (not for credit) volunteer program where graduate and upper-year undergraduate students work on research projects in partnership with a community organization.
-We work with public, non-profit, and community groups to provide plain-language answers to their research questions.
-Our services are offered free of charge to community organizations in need.
+We work with non-profit and community groups to provide plain-language answers to their research questions.
+We've been around since 2016 and have been working under the Office of Community Engagement since 2017.